victorchilari/leetcode/README.md

 #### Create condition

-To add new condition you need to create a file in `docs/__condtions/` with name which is used in URL of the page on [LeetCode](https://leetcode.com/) with problem which you want to insert in this project (ex. https://leetcode.com/problems/**contains-duplicate**/ - file's neme will be `contains-duplicate`).
-Use `.jsx` for file's extension.
+To add new condition you need to create a file in `docs/__condtions/` with name which is used in URL of the page on [LeetCode](https://leetcode.com/) with problem which you want to insert in this project (ex. https://leetcode.com/problems/**contains-duplicate**/ - condition's name will be `contains-duplicate`) Use `.jsx` for file's extension.
 The pattern to use:

 <!-- prettier-ignore-start -->
 ```jsx